TonyToniy/Kucoin-grid-spot-trading-bot/README.md

 # Kucoin-grid-spot-trading-bot
-Automated grid trading bot for KuCoin using CCXT, featuring Tor proxy support, trend detection, and dynamic grid adjustments for BTC/USDT trading.
-# KucoinGridBot

 A Python-based grid trading bot for KuCoin, designed to trade BTC/USDT using the CCXT library.
-The bot supports Tor proxy, trend detection with SMA crossover, and dynamic grid adjustments based on price movements.
+The bot supports Tor proxy for restricted regions, optional trend detection with SMA crossover, and dynamic grid adjustments based on price movements and AI-driven price predictions.

 ## Features
 - Grid trading with configurable spacing and levels